 International negotiations have led to mutual tariff reductions from the mid-1930s through the present.
 Negotiations which link mutually reduced protection have the political advantage of playing well-organized groups against each other rather than against poorly organized consumers.
 Trade negotiations also help avoid trade wars.
 This is illustrated by an example of the Prisoner’s dilemma as it relates to trade.
 The pursuit of self interest may not lead to the best social outcome when each agent takes into account the other agent’s decision.
 Indeed, in the example in the text, uncoordinated policy leads to the worst outcome since protectionism is the best policy for each country to undertake unilaterally.
 Negotiations result in the coordinated policy of free trade and the best outcome for each country.

 The chapter concludes with a brief history of international trade agreements.
 The rules governing GATT are discussed, as are the real threats to its future performance as an active and effective instrument for moving toward freer trade.
 Also, the developments of the Uruguay round are reviewed, including the creation of the WTO and the economic impact of the round.
 The chapter also notes that more recent multilateral negotiations (the Doha round) have stalled, largely over disagreements regarding agricultural subsidies and trade.
 This has been a disappointment to free trade proponents as it marks the first time a major multilateral trade round has failed to produce a substantial agreement.
+However, the failure of the Doha round can be partially attributed to the success of previous rounds of trade negotiations.
+As the world moves closer and closer to free trade, the marginal gains from further reductions in trade barriers become smaller.
+This is highlighted by Table 10-5 in the text which shows that even under the most ambitious proposals in the Doha round, the gains from freer trade would only be about 0.18% of global income.

 There is also a discussion of preferential trading agreements.
 Free Trade Areas and Customs Unions are compared, and trade diverting and trade creating effects of customs unions are demonstrated in an example.
 Finally, a case study discusses recent evidence on trade diversion in South America.
 There are numerous examples of groups of countries moving toward regional economic integration; any of which can be used as an example to illustrate the ideas of this section.
 An appendix proves that there is always an optimal positive tariff if a country’s protectionist actions affect world prices.